Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 Most often, transactions without additional communication are a sign of great service, and you shouldn't receive low detailed seller ratings for communication in these situations.

-To give you credit for transactions where a buyer doesn't need to contact you, you'll automatically receive a 5-star communication detailed seller rating if: *You specify either same business day or 1 business day handling and upload tracking information within 1 business day. *There are no buyer- or seller-initiated communications in eBay Messages *There are no requests for contact information between you and the buyer.
+To give you credit for transactions where a buyer doesn't need to contact you, you'll automatically receive a 5-star communication detailed seller rating if: *You specify either same business day or 1 business day handling and upload tracking information within 1 business day. *There are no buyer- or seller-initiated communications in eBay Messages *There are no requests for contact information between you and the buyer. *There are no cases open for the transaction.

 Note: Best Offers, Second Chance Offers, invoices, and invoice requests—even if they contain messages added by the buyer or seller—don't affect automatic 5-star detailed seller ratings for communication.
 You'll still qualify for an automatic 5-star communication detailed seller rating if you or your buyers send these types of communications.